 IoT Hub Device Provisioning Service concepts

 IoT Hub Device Provisioning Service is a helper service for IoT Hub that you use to configure zero-touch device provisioning to a specified IoT hub.
-With the Device Provisioning Service, you can provision millions of devices in a secure and scalable manner.
+With the Device Provisioning Service, you can auto-provision millions of devices in a secure and scalable manner.

 Device provisioning is a two part process.
 The first part is establishing the initial connection between the device and the IoT solution by registering the device.
 The second part is applying the proper configuration to the device based on the specific requirements of the solution.
-Once both steps have been completed, we can say that the device has been fully provisioned.
+Once both steps have been completed, the device has been fully provisioned.
 Device Provisioning Service automates both steps to provide a seamless provisioning experience for the device.

 This article gives an overview of the provisioning concepts most applicable to managing the service.
 This article is most relevant to personas involved in the cloud setup step of getting a device ready for deployment.